Kalia

 Some unit remarks explicitly say 'Bedrooms with window A/C' and another notes 'Window AC at this unit', and MLS inclusions show ACWIUN (window unit AC) in several records.

-Concrete construction is strongly supported by the MLS data, with 17 of 20 current listings marked CONCRE.
-Public remarks across many listings describe the same Kalia building without any contradictory construction details, which looks like repeated MLS copy-paste rather than a change in structure.
+Concrete construction is strongly supported by the current MLS data, with 18 of 20 listings marked CONCRE.
+The public remarks across many listings consistently reference the same established building and do not contradict concrete construction, so this appears to be a reliable building-level feature.
+Evidence looks consistent across multiple agents rather than a one-off copy-paste anomaly.

 Minimal MLS support (1 of 20 listings) and no corroborating language in public remarks.
 With no agent remarks describing 'hollow tile' and only a single MLS checkbox, the evidence indicates hollow tile construction is unlikely and the single checkbox appears to be an outlier or data error.